 - Floral wire cutters

-- Starting with the lightest color, paint the front and sides of your wooden Hello Fall sign. i.e. dark yellow, yellow-orange, pure pumpkin, red- orange, alizarin crimson.
+- Starting with the lightest color, paint the front and sides of your wooden Hello Fall sign and finish with your darkest color.
+For example mine went dark yellow, yellow-orange, pure pumpkin, red- orange, alizarin crimson.

-- Allow the Hello Fall sign to dry completely.
+- Then allow the Hello Fall sign to dry completely.

-- After the sign has dried, plug in the hot glue gun.
+- While the sign is drying, plug in the hot glue gun.

 - Use twine to tie the top of the sign to the wreath.